anitakate/Kate-palace/README.md

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 Authors
-Catherine Nyambura Ndung'u - Initial work - Pizza Inn
+Catherine Nyambura Ndung'u - Initial work - Pizza Inn.

 The list of contributors who also participated in this project;Melby John ,
                                                                Shantel Mogare

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for more details.

 Acknowledgments
 Hat tip to anyone whose code was used